 So, what is the key to designing these experiences?
 A lot of it comes down to knowing your customers, inside and out, wherever they are in the customer journey.
 Not only that, but understanding their needs, their expectations, their preferences, and especially their perceptions of your CX as they travel along their journey.

-Let’s look at 16 key stats and quotes every Automotive CX professional can use to drive their CX strategies.
+Let’s look at 16 key car buying statistics and quotes every Automotive CX professional can use to drive their CX strategies.

 More and more of the Automotive customer journey is spent online